awsdocs/amazon-fsx-lustre-user-guide/doc_source/install-lustre-client.md

  This list includes the default install only packages, specified in the `yum.conf` man page, and the `kmod-lustre-client` package\.

-## To Install the Lustre Client on CentOS 7\.8 \(Arm\-Based AWS Graviton\-Powered Instances\)<a name="install-lustre-client-Centos-7-arm"></a>
+### To Install the Lustre Client on CentOS 7\.8 or 7\.9 \(Arm\-Based AWS Graviton\-Powered Instances\)<a name="install-lustre-client-Centos-7-arm"></a>

-You can install and update Lustre client packages from the Amazon FSx Lustre client yum package repository that are compatible with CentOS 7\.8 for Arm\-based AWS Graviton1\- and Graviton2\-powered EC2 instances\.
+You can install and update Lustre client packages from the Amazon FSx Lustre client yum package repository that are compatible with CentOS 7 for Arm\-based AWS Graviton1\- and Graviton2\-powered EC2 instances\.
 These packages are signed to help ensure they have not been tampered with before or during download\.
 The repository installation fails if you don't install the corresponding public key on your system\.

-The Lustre client for CentOS 7\.8 for Arm\-based AWS Graviton\-powered EC2 instances is compatible with kernel version `4.18.0-193.*`\.

 **To add the Amazon FSx Lustre client yum package repository**